HermannHesse/faster_rcnn_cplusplus/README.md

 This code is added as a submodule to the present project for convenience.
 It also uses their branch of the framework Caffe ([caffe-fast-rcnn](https://github.com/rbgirshick/caffe-fast-rcnn/tree/0dcd397b29507b8314e252e850518c5695efbb83)).

-`FASTER_RCNN` C++ class has addpated (modification/correction) some fuctions of the project [FasterRCNN-Encapsulation-Cplusplus](https://github.com/YihangLou/FasterRCNN-Encapsulation-Cplusplus).
+`FASTER_RCNN` C++ class has adapated (copy/modify/correct) some fuctions from the project [FasterRCNN-Encapsulation-Cplusplus](https://github.com/YihangLou/FasterRCNN-Encapsulation-Cplusplus).
 Thanks so much to his SourceCode.

 ### Steps to use the code